Ficus religiosa: Hinduism

+Adi Shankara derives it from shva (tomorrow) and stha (that which remains).
+Ashva (horse) and stha (situated), meaning where horses are tied, is another derivation.

+Yama, while instructing Naciketa describes the eternal Asvattha tree with its root upwards, and branches downwards, which is the pure immortal Brahman, in which all these worlds are situated, and beyond which there is nothing else (Katha Upanishad Verse II.iii.1).
+Meanwhile, Krishna tells us that the Asvattha tree having neither end nor beginning nor stationariness whatsoever has its roots upwards and branches downwards whose branches are nourished by the Gunas and whose infinite roots spread in the form of action in the human world which though strong are to be cut off by the forceful weapon of detachment to seek the celestial abode from which there is no return (Bhagavad Gita XV.1-4).
+The former teaches that the Asvattha tree is real being identical with Brahman and therefore impossible to cut-off; the latter insists that the Asvattha tree must be regarded as unreal being identical with existence which needs to be cut-off.

+The fire sticks used in Hindu sacrificial fire like agnihotra also contain dried wood of ashvatha tree.

 Cultivation

 Ficus religiosa is grown by specialty tree plant nurseries for use as an ornamental tree, in gardens and parks in tropical and subtropical climates.
 Peepul trees are native to Indian subcontinent and thrive in hot, humid weather.
 They prefer full sunlight and can grow in all soil types, though loam is the best.
 When planting, use soil with a pH of 7 or below.
 While it is possible for the plant to grow indoors in a pot, it grows best outside.
 Young peepul needs proper nourishment.
 It requires full sunlight and proper watering.
 Sacred fig occurs naturally in submontane forest regions.
 As with many Ficus trees, these are well suited for Bonsai training.

 In the Middle East, it is preferably planted as an avenue or road verge tree.
 In the Philippines and in Nicaragua the species is cultivated in parks and along roadsides and pavements, while in Paraguay it occurs in forests at lower elevations.

-In Thailand โพ or "Pho" trees grow everywhere, but in the Wats (temples) they are revered, and usually are several hundred years old, with trunks up to 20 ft wide.
+In Thailand โพ or "Pho" trees grow everywhere, but in the wats (temples) they are revered, and usually are several hundred years old, with trunks up to 20 ft wide.
 As with all sacred trees in Thailand, they have a saffron cloth wrapped around the base.
-A yearly ritual involving the Bo Trees at wats is the purchasing of "mai kam sii" ไม้คำ้ศริ, which are "supports" that look like crutches and are placed under the spreading branches as if holding them up.
+A yearly ritual involving the bo trees at wats is the purchasing of "mai kam sii" ไม้คำ้ศริ, which are "supports" that look like crutches and are placed under the spreading branches as if holding them up.
 The purchase money helps fund the wat, a central part of Thai life.